Overview¶

 will create a NFS server Deployment

-Any RWO claim made against the StorageClass
+Any "RWO" claim made against the StorageClass

 will also create a NFS server Deployment